GluuFederation/agama-bioid/README.md

 # Agama BioID

-This Agama Project allows biometric authentication by leveraging BioID.
+This Agama Project allows biometric authentication by using the facial recognitioni modality leveraging the BioID API.
 For more information you can also see
 * [BioID](https://www.bioid.com/)

 ## Requirements